WinSAT/kubos/communications/radio-service/README.rst

-Radio subsystem service for accessing data/telemetry and sending commands to the radio for downlink/uplink to/from ground station
+Payload hardware service for sending and receiving commands and images from the payload subsystem (camera)